The first book in the series, Tying the Knot, is now available.

 As I handle these antique quilts, I wonder who touched this same fabric during its lifetime.
 Who wore the dress first that later became part of a quilt block?
 Who helped quilt it?
 My great uncle Ralph said he and his younger siblings spent time around the quilt frame while Kizzie read to them.

-Please look for Patching Home, and Piecing Memories in late 2015.
+Please look for Patching Home, and Piecing Memories in the future.